Molcarrus/Black-Hat-Zig/src/Payload-Placement/dot_rdata.md

 [See the code example](https://github.com/CX330Blake/Black-Hat-Zig/tree/main/src/Payload-Placement/dot_rdata_section)

+## Explanation

+The `.rdata` section holds read‑only data such as constants and string literals.
+By marking the payload as `const` and using `linksection`, we can store shellcode in this section.
+The bytes cannot be modified at runtime, but they still reside in an executable area if permissions are set accordingly.
+Because `.rdata` is commonly full of static data, placing code here may evade cursory inspection while still allowing direct execution from that memory range.

 ## Code Walkthrough

 In this chapter, I will show you how to store out payload into .rdata section.